-Prequalification and pre-approval can boost your confidence and make house hunting easier - but it's important to understand when to do which.
+Prequalification and pre-approval can boost your confidence and could make house hunting easier — but it’s important to understand the difference between prequalification and pre-approval, and when to do which.

-Mortgage prequalification is an assessment of whether your debt-to-income ratio fits U.S. Bank guidelines for home loans.
+Mortgage prequalification differs from a pre-approval in that prequalification assesses whether your debt-to-income ratio fits U.S. Bank's program guidelines for home loans.
 It also provides an estimate of how much you may be able to borrow - a good first step in your house-hunting journey.